jeffreyhanson/raptr/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There were 2 NOTEs
+There were 3 NOTEs

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Jeffrey O Hanson <jeffrey.hanson@uqconnect.edu.au>' New submission

   This is my first submission to CRAN.

+* checking package dependencies ...
+NOTE
+	Package suggested but not available for checking: 'gurobi'

+  This package depends heavily on the gurobi R package.
+It would not be practical to use another R package (eg. lpSolveAPI) because non-commerical exact algorithm solvers cannot solve moderately sized problems in a feasible amount of time.
+Additionally, several existing R packages on CRAN use the gurobi R package (eg. cherry, DESP).

 * checking installed package size ...
-NOTE installed size is  9.6Mb sub-directories of 1Mb or more: data   3.9Mb libs   5.4Mb
+NOTE installed size is 27.1Mb sub-directories of 1Mb or more: data  20.5Mb libs   6.2Mb

   +data: The ./data directory contains case-study data for a vignette.
 Although a seperate package could be created to store the case-study data, this seems unnecessary because the datsets are used in both package testing in the vignette.
 I would prefer to keep the datasets in this pacakge for simplicity.